MilaNLProc/contextualized-topic-models/docs/zeroshot.rst

 Warning
 ~~~~~~~

-Note that the way we use the transform method here is different from what we do for CombinedTM!
+Note that the way we use the transform method here is different from what we do for `CombinedTM <https://contextualized-topic-models.readthedocs.io/en/latest/combined.html>`_!
 This is very important!

 Cross-Lingual Topic Modeling